Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Get statistics about the Enhanced Index relationships' with specific details like 'total counts by type, most connected elements, and index health metrics.'
-It uses a specific verb ('Get') and identifies the resource ('Enhanced Index relationships'), but it doesn't explicitly differentiate from sibling tools like 'get_element_relationships' or 'get_collection_cache_health,' which might offer related functionality.
+It uses a specific verb ('Get') and resource ('Enhanced Index relationships'), but it doesn't explicitly distinguish it from sibling tools like 'get_element_relationships' or 'get_collection_cache_health,' which might offer overlapping or related functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.